Reviewed by Prof. Dr. Fuat Yuksel.

 How To Get Rid Of Saddlebags Without Surgery?

-This kind of thing is always easier said than done.
+If you’re wondering how to get rid of saddlebags, this kind of thing is always easier said than done.
 This can be especially hard knowing that it’s not easy to get rid of saddlebag fat even with a rigorous diet and exercise.
 However, first things first, you should know that simply targeting the thigh muscles, butt muscles, or leg muscles won’t work.

 Consider doing squats, lunges, Pilates, yoga, burpees, leg Lifts (do the left leg and right leg) and bent-knee reverse hip (using a Swiss ball).
 You can also do fire hydrants, where first you get down on your hands and knees.
 With the left knee bent, raise the right leg out, return to the starting position and then do it with the right knee bent.